A Voice Without Apology

 That feature came out in April.

-All of these difficulites also led to a project close to my heart: the launch of the Gracelandic Echo Conference, last year.
+All of these difficulties also led to a project close to my heart: the launch of the Gracelandic Echo Conference, last year.
 A trailblazing event designed to promote inclusion and diversity in entrepreneurship and innovation, and a platform for amplifying the voices of those who are often unheard, aligning with Gracelandic’s core values of justice and human rights to foster a sustainable and innovative future for Iceland.

 It felt like God was clapping for me, celebrating me through the silent battles.